Nongpepenasi/MEAMOD_Page/src/content/blog/2018-10-11-pf-dynamics-mode.md

 tags: [malaria, modelling, wolfram, mathematica]
 ---

-# A collection of the _P. falciparum_ Dynamic models

 A collection of the dynamic models of _P. falciparum_ parasites in human before and during treatment with antimalarial drugs.
 These models were written in Wolfram language.
 The source code files of the models can be downloaded from <https://github.com/slphyx/P.-falciparum-Dynamics> and they can be opened by [Mathematica](http://www.wolfram.com/mathematica) or [CDF player](http://www.wolfram.com/cdf-player/).

 ## Examples